EnriqueInTech/osticket-prereqs/README.md

   - Fill out the required fields on the page, but leave the Database Settings section blank for now; we'll address that shortly.
 Do not click Install Now yet.<br>
   - Download and install HeidiSQL from the Installation Files.<br>
   - Once HeidiSQL is installed, open the program and create a new session.<br>
-  - Make sure the Username is set to root and the Password is root.<br>
+  - Make sure the Username is set to root and the Password is root.
-  - Click Unnamed at the top left and proceed to create a new database with the name osTicket.<br>
-  - After establishing the connection in HeidiSQL, return to the browser to complete the osTicket setup.
-Under the Database Settings section, enter osTicket for MySQL Database.
-Enter root as the username and root as the password.
 </p>

 <p>